-In our January 2023 Market Information Report, we shared that we have now met our internal assurance criteria to increase the volume of DR procured to 200MW from March.
-Further IT and process developments that are required to be implemented before we further increase DR procurement and fully cease procuring DFFR are still ongoing, and some of these key changes are set to deliver as part of Response Reform Release 1.
-We are on track with scoped changes to our Release 1.
-The planned delivery is the end of March 2023.
-We have identified a new solution for operational metering, which will be delivered later in the spring and does not impact providers' IT developments under R1.
+We have now met our internal assurance criteria to increase the volume of DR procured to 200MW from March.
+There are further IT and process developments required to be implemented before we further increase DR procurement and fully cease procuring DFFR, and some of these key changes are set to deliver as part of Response Reform Release 1.
+We are on track with most of the scoped changes to our Release, however we are experiencing challenges relating operational metering and we are currently assessing how we best deliver this real-time functionality.
+Teams across the end-to-end process for frequency response services are currently impact assessing, and delivery dates will form part of that output.
+If the impact assessments confirm that the Release is delayed, or if parts of the Release are delayed which impact frequency response providers, we will communicate quickly with industry.

-Meeting the criteria to increase DR volume means that from March, we will be seeking to procure up to 200MW of DR and as such we will be reducing our PSH requirement to reflect the contribution of DR to managing the system.
+Meeting the criteria to increase DR volume means that from March, we will be seeking to procure up to 200MW of DR and as such we will be reducing our PSH requirement to reflect the contribution of DR to managing the system, this reduction is reflected in figure 1 below, our DR requirements will continue to be published on the ESO data portal as will our DM requirements.
+We are continuing exploring the future procurement volume of DM and make it best suitable for system operation and consumer benefits.
+This means we are keeping DM volume unchanged up to 100MW and we might keep this level for time being due to the nature of the service does not support the DFFR phase out as DR works.